daddae022/SYSC5807X_Final_Project/README.md

 The final project report is available in IEEE format in the `report.tex` file.

+## Project Branch Information
+The master branch contains the final project source code and report.

 Author
 Diana Addae
 SYSC5807X - Advanced Software Testing